William Kamkwamba: Life and career

 Kamkwamba was born in a family of relative poverty and relied primarily on farming to survive.
 William enjoyed playing with his friends using recycled materials.
 A crippling famine forced Kamkwamba to drop out of school, and he was not able to return to school because his family was unable to afford the tuition.
 In a desperate attempt to retain his education, Kamkwamba began to frequent the local school library; it was there that he discovered his love for electronics.
 Before, he had once set up a small business repairing his village's radios, but this work did not earn him much money.

+After the famine Kamkwamba went back to school, and later on he would have to pay fees that were over 2,000 kwacha.
+He snuck into school, but later on got caught, so William's dad would beg some teachers to let him stay and they did, and the dad would repay them with tobacco.

 Kamkwamba, after reading a book called Using Energy, decided to create a makeshift wind turbine.
-He experimented with a small model using a cheap dynamo and eventually made a functioning wind turbine that powered some electrical appliances in his family's house.
+He experimented with a small model using a cheap dynamo and eventually made a functioning wind turbine that powered his dad's radio.
 Local farmers and journalists investigated the spinning device and Kamkwamba's fame in international news skyrocketed.
 A blog about his accomplishments was written on Hacktivate and Kamkwamba took part in the first event celebrating his particular type of ingenuity called Maker Faire Africa in Ghana in August 2009.

-Fame
+Kamkwamba is one of four recipients of the 2010 GO Ingenuity Award, a prize awarded by the Santa Monica–based nonprofit GO Campaign to inventors, artists, and makers to promote the sharing of their innovations and skills with marginalized youth in developing nations.
+With the grant, Kamkwamba held workshops in his home village, teaching youths to make wind turbines and repair water pumps.

+In 2007 Kamkwamba entered an intensive two-year academic program combining the Cambridge University A-levels curriculum with leadership, entrepreneurship, and African studies at the African Leadership Academy in Johannesburg, South Africa.
+He then went on to study at Dartmouth College, Class of 2014.